2007 Toyota/Save Mart 350

 The 2007 Toyota/Save Mart 350 was the sixteenth stock car race of the 2007 NASCAR Nextel Cup Series and the first of the season's two road course events.
-It was held on June 24, 2007 at Infineon Raceway in Sonoma, California before a crowd of 102,000.
-The 90-lap race was won by Juan Pablo Montoya of the Chip Ganassi Racing team who started from thirty-second position.
+It was held on June 24, 2007, at Infineon Raceway in Sonoma, California before a crowd of 102,000.
+The 110-lap race was won by Juan Pablo Montoya of the Chip Ganassi Racing team who started from thirty-second position.
 Kevin Harvick finished second and his Richard Childress Racing teammate Jeff Burton came in third.

 Although Jamie McMurray won the pole position, he was passed by Robby Gordon on the first lap.
 Gordon held the position until the first round of green-flag pit stops, and Carl Edwards took over the first position.
 He held it for twelve laps until Gordon got ahead of Edwards.
 At the race's final restart on lap 70, Tony Stewart took over the lead when he passed Gordon, but ceded it to McMurray after Stewart made a pit stop.
 McMurray slowed on lap 97 as he attempted to conserve fuel which allowed Montoya to close the gap.
 Montoya got ahead of McMurray for the lead after a seven-lap battle and held it to win the race.
 There were seven cautions and eleven lead changes by eight drivers.

-It was Montoya's first win in the Nextel Cup Series, and became the first foreign driver since 1974 to win in the series.
+It was Montoya's first win in the Nextel Cup Series, and became the first foreign driver since Earl Ross in 1974 to win in the series.
 After the race Jeff Gordon's lead in the Drivers' Championship was reduced because he, along with his teammate Jimmie Johnson, were penalized for a car infringement.
 Chevrolet maintained its lead in the Manufacturers' Championship, 49 points ahead of their nearest rival Ford with twenty races remaining in the season.
 The race attracted 6.5 million television viewers.